bkoz/elk-demo/README.md

 ### Kibana

-Use the OpenShift client to deploy the Kibana container with.
-The ```ELASTICSEARCH_URL``` variable gets set to the Kubernetes serivce name of the ElasticSearch database.
+Use the OpenShift client to deploy the Kibana container.
+The ```ELASTICSEARCH_URL``` variable gets set to the ElasticSearch Kubernetes service name.
 This allows the Kibana pod to **discover** the ElasticSearch service.

 ```